AKSW/submission.d2r2.aksw.org/.github/pull_request_template.md

 ## Finally

-If all boxes are checked, remove the uncomment the following line.
+If all boxes are checked, uncomment the following line.

 <!--
 cc: @white-gecko @seebi @RicardoUsbeck